google/dive/README.md

 - If incremental builds are slow, try building only one version (Debug or Release) and not both

 ### CLI Tool for capture and cleanup
-#### Capture with command line tool for Android applications
-The command-line tool currently supports capturing OpenXR and Vulkan applications on Android.
+The command-line tool `dive_client_cli` currently supports capturing OpenXR and Vulkan applications on Android.
 To capture, please follow the instructions in the sections above to check out the code and build the Android libraries.

 To build the CLI tool on Linux, see [Building Dive host tool on Linux](#building-dive-host-tool-on-linux).
 You can then use `ninja install` to install the CLI tool under the `install` folder.